spring-attic/spring-security-oauth/docs/oauth1.md

 * When a request token is created, care must be taken to ensure that it is not an access token.
 * When a request token is authorized, the authentication must be stored so that the subsequent access token can reference it.
-* When an access token is created, it must reference the authentication that was used to authorized the request token that is used to create the access token.
+* When an access token is created, it must reference the authentication that was used to authorize the request token that is used to create the access token.

 When creating your [`OAuthProviderTokenServices`][OAuthProviderTokenServices] implementation, you may want to consider extending